Blood Transfusions for Children

 What is a blood transfusion for children?

-During a blood transfusion, your child receives donated blood through one of his or
+During a blood transfusion, your child receives donated blood through one of their

-her blood vessels.
-A needle is put into a vein, often in the arm.
+blood vessels.
+A needle is put into a vein, usually in the arm.
 The needle is attached

 to a thin, flexible tube called a catheter.
-This is called an intravenous line, or
+This is called an IV (intravenous) line.

 Blood has several parts.

 Plasma.
 This is the liquid part of the blood.
 It’s made of water, proteins, clotting factors,

 hormones, and other substances.

 Red blood cells.
 Floating in the plasma are many red blood cells (RBCs).
 These large cells contain

 hemoglobin.
 Hemoglobin lets RBCs carry oxygen from the lungs to the rest of the body.